 Systemic diseases

-Diabetes mellitus: Identified as a risk factor for MGD in Japanese Ophthalmological Society Guidelines 20233).
-In a cross-sectional study of 302 eyes with dry eye complicated by type 2 diabetes, the DED-DM group was significantly more severe than the DED-only group in orifice obstruction grade (P<0.0001), lid margin vascular dilation (P<0.0001), upper lid meibomian gland dropout (P=0.003), and non-invasive BUT (P=0.011)7)
+Diabetes mellitus: An association with MGD has been reported3).
+In a cross-sectional study of 302 eyes with dry eye disease complicated by type 2 diabetes, the DED-DM group had significantly more severe orifice obstruction grade (P<0.0001), lid margin vascular dilation (P<0.0001), upper lid meibomian gland dropout (P=0.003), and non-invasive BUT (P=0.011) compared to the DED-only group7)

-Rosacea, Sjögren syndrome, Stevens-Johnson syndrome, graft-versus-host disease: Associated with MGD via ocular inflammation3)
+Rosacea, Sjögren’s syndrome, Stevens-Johnson syndrome, graft-versus-host disease: Associated with MGD via ocular inflammation3)

 Demodex infection

-Demodex folliculorum inhabits the eyelash roots, while Demodex brevis resides in the meibomian and sebaceous glands1).
-The infestation rate increases with age, reaching 100% in individuals aged 70 and older1).
+Demodex folliculorum parasitizes the eyelash roots, while Demodex brevis parasitizes the meibomian glands and sebaceous glands1).
+The infestation rate increases with age, reaching 100% in those aged 70 years or older1).
 In a cohort study of 150 cases, Demodex was detected in 90% of patients with anterior blepharitis and 60% of patients with MGD1).
 D. folliculorum directly damages hair follicle basal cells, causing reactive hyperkeratinization and forming cylindrical dandruff.
-D. brevis physically obstructs the meibomian glands, induces granulomatous reactions, and promotes chalazion development1).
-Demodex also triggers inflammation as a bacterial vector and can cause delayed-type hypersensitivity reactions in patients with rosacea1).
-Zhang et al. reported a case of MGD in a 46-year-old man in whom 15 Demodex brevis organisms were detected in expressed meibum despite unremarkable external findings, demonstrating the utility of direct meibum microscopy6).
+D. brevis physically obstructs the meibomian glands, inducing granulomatous reactions and promoting the development of chalazia1).
+Demodex also acts as a bacterial vector, triggering inflammation, and can cause delayed-type hypersensitivity reactions in patients with rosacea1).
+Zhang et al. reported a case of MGD in a 46-year-old man in whom 15 Demodex brevis were detected in expressed meibum despite few external findings, demonstrating the usefulness of direct meibum microscopy6).

-QIs there a relationship between contact lenses and MGD?
+QIs there an association between contact lenses and MGD?

 A

-The Japanese Ophthalmological Society Guidelines GL 2023 clearly state that soft contact lens wear is a risk factor for MGD.
-Mechanical friction during blinking may cause shortening and loss of meibomian glands and obstruction of the gland openings.
-MGD may also be a cause of CL intolerance, and MGD treatment may improve wearing comfort.
+Soft contact lens wear is considered a risk factor for MGD.
+Mechanical friction during blinking due to lens wear may cause shortening and dropout of meibomian glands and obstruction of the orifices.
+MGD may be a cause of contact lens intolerance, and MGD treatment may improve wearing comfort.

 The diagnostic criteria for hyposecretory MGD proposed by the Japanese MGD Working Group in 2010 require all three of the following items to be positive4).
-The Japanese Ophthalmological Society Guidelines GL 2023 CQ-1 also state that these criteria are widely used in Japan3).
+These criteria are widely used in Japan3).

 Item